bfr-leap/ldata-rulebooks/regulations/4534/113028/regulations.md

 **Document Version:** 046-12.02.2024

-*Rules that have been added or modified in this version will be highlighted in yellow.*
+*Rules that have been added or modified in this version will be highlighted in <mark>yellow</mark>.*

 ## TABLE OF CONTENTS